pcafrica/advanced_programming_2025-2026/lectures/04/04-c++_inheritance_polymorphism.md

 **Dynamic binding** is the mechanism that determines at runtime which method to call based on the actual type of the object.

+**Implementation detail**: The compiler implements dynamic binding using a virtual table (*vtable*).
+Each object with virtual functions contains a hidden pointer to its class's vtable.
+This adds a small memory and performance overhead.

 ---

 # Function overriding (2/4)